-- 1. Ninety-five percent or more of net proceeds of the issue are to be used for local governmental activities of the issuer. - 2.
+- 1. 95% or more of net proceeds of the issue are to be used for local governmental activities of the issuer. - 2.
 Not a "private activity" bond or note (i.e., proceeds not used for a capital project with a significant private business user of the project).

-B. RENEWAL/REFUNDING ISSUES (current or advance)
+b.
+Renewal/Refunding Issues (current or advance)

-- 1. Aggregate face amount does not exceed \$5,000,000. - 2.
+- 1. Aggregate face amount does not exceed \$5,000,000/\$15,000,000. - 2.
 Each refunded bond or renewed note was part of an issue which itself qualified at the time for the "small issuer" exception in its year of issuance. - 3.
 The average maturity date of the refunding/renewal obligation is not later than the average maturity date of the obligations being refunded/renewed.

-NOTE: This rule in itself would eliminate renewal notes or bonds from qualifying when refunding/renewing typical one-year notes, so there is an exception:
+Note: This rule in itself would eliminate renewal notes or bonds from qualifying when refunding/renewing typical one year notes so there is an exception:

 If the average maturity of the refunded debt is three years or less, the requirement is waived.
-(County debt most frequently renewed is in the form of one year or less bond anticipation notes; these qualify for this waiver.)
+(School district debt most frequently renewed is in the form of one year or less bond anticipation notes; these qualify for this waiver.)